 In 1906, Beatrice’s cousin, Victoria Eugenie of Battenberg, married King Alfonso XIII of Spain in Madrid.
 It was at the wedding that Beatrice met her future husband, Infante Alfonso, son of Infante Antonio, Duke of Galliera, and Infanta Eulalia of Spain.

 The couple was married on July 15, 1909 in Coburg.
 A civil ceremony was held at Schloss Rosenau, followed by a Catholic Ceremony at St. Augustine’s Church, and a Lutheran ceremony at Schloss Callenberg.
 Unlike her cousin, Victoria Eugenie, Beatrice chose not to convert to Catholicism prior to her marriage.
 She did later convert in 1913.

 Because of the difference in religion, there was dissent within the Spanish government.
-While the King personally encouraged and supported the marriage, the government would not allow him to give formal consent.
+While King Alfonso XIII of Spain personally encouraged and supported the marriage, the government would not allow him to give formal consent.
 Therefore, upon marriage, the couple were banished from Spain, and Alfonso was stripped of his honors and titles, including that of Infante of Spain.
 They settled in Coburg until 1912, when they were permitted to return to Spain, and Alfonso’s titles and honors were restored.
 Beatrice and Alfonso had three sons:

 - Infante Alvaro (1910-1997) – married, had issue